rabbit-ear/rabbit-ear/readme.md

 RabbitEar.convexPolygon
 ```

-all of the "internal" methods are made available. the origami related methods are in "core":
+all of the internal methods are made available. the origami related methods are in core:

 ```javascript
 RabbitEar.core